calebissharp/provide-page/README.md

 2. When navigating through history (i.e., when the `popstate` event is triggered on the `window`), if a `path` is present within the `window.history.state`, the `REPLACE_WINDOW_PATH` action type will be dispatched on top of the `window.history.state` (stored action) to indicate that the `window.location.pathname` has been changed; or if only a `title` is present for some reason, the `SET_DOCUMENT_TITLE` action type will be dispatched instead.

-3. If you're migrating to this from `react-router` or if you want a quick and easy way to include links in your app that work both clientside and serverside, you can `import { Link } from 'react-redux-provide-history';` and use it like any other `a` element.
+3. If you're migrating to this from `react-router` or if you want a quick and easy way to include links in your app that work both clientside and serverside, you can `import { Link } from 'react-redux-provide-page';` and use it like any other `a` element.

 4. The equivalent of `router.transitionTo` is to provide the `pushWindowPath` and/or `replaceWindowPath` to your components and use wherever necessary.